hkaya/cortex-scheduler/README.md

 - Multiple calls to `register()` with the same slot name is valid.
 It will modify the view order.

 ### Setting a default view
+- `setDefaultView(slotName)`: Sets a default view slot to be used when everything else fails.
+There are two ways of setting a default view slot:
-- `setDefaultView(slotName)`: Scheduler will track submissions to the slot `slotName` and use them when everything else fails. `slotName` must be already registered.
+ - When `slotName` is an existing slot (either primary or fallback, registered with `register()`), scheduler will track submissions to the slot `slotName` and use them when everything else fails.
+The callbacks passed with original views will not get called in this case.
+ - When `slotName` is not an existing slot, scheduler will set up a regular slot for default views.
+It is user's responsibility to submit default views to this slot using the `submitView` or `submitVideo` calls.
+The callbacks passed with the views will get called in this case.

  It is not mandatory to set a default view but it is a good practice to prevent black screens.

+ Note that default views are the final line of defense against black screens.
+It is a good idea to not make default views rely on anything that can fail (e.g. network I/O).
+Ideally, default views should make use of content that is being shipped as part of the application.

 ### Submitting views
 - `submitView(slotName, html, duration, callbacks, opts)`: Submit an HTML view to `slotName`.
 All resources (images, etc.) being used in html should already be cached.